PierreMishra/portfolio/README.md

 <br />

-## Analyzing US Safe Drinking Water Act Violations since 1988
+## Analyzing US Safe Drinking Water Act (SDWA) Violations since 1988
 #### Bayesian inference, logistic regression, poisson regression | R | [Link](https://github.com/PierreMishra/Safe_Drinking_Water_Act_Violations_ENV.665)
-* Used Bayesian statisitics to study factors associated to SDWA violations and frequency of such violations in 50 states
+* Used Bayesian statisitics to study factors associated to over 3 million SDWA violations and frequency of such violations in 50 states
 * Performed logsitic regression using a logit link function to investigate the effects on acute health-based violations by public water system type, number of population served by the water system and the source of water supply
 * Performed poisson regresson using a log link function to analyze the temporal effect on frequency of acute-health based violations across states.
 * Mapped the results of poisson regression to compare SDWA violations trend among states